Multi-modal Transportation Center

 County-City Employee Open Houses

-StarTran held two County and City employee open house meetings to gather input about the multi-modal transportation center initial design, preferred location, and temporary parking during construction.
+StarTran held several County and City employee open house meetings to gather input and share information about the project and temporary parking during construction.

 Thursday, April 11, 2024 11 a.m. - 1 p.m.
 County-City Building, 555 South 10th Street